-There are limited clinical studies with rhubarb root as a single active ingredient - see below.
-However, the clinical efficacy is generally assumed from the well-established and documented medicinal use in authoritative texts and monographs as reflected in the European Union Monographs for "Aloe barbadensis Mill."
+There is a limited number of clinical studies with rhubarb root as a single active ingredient-see below.
+However, the clinical efficacy is generally assumed from the well-established and documented medicinal use in authoritative texts and monographs as reflected in the Assessment reports supporting the European Union herbal monographs for "Aloe barbadensis Mill."
 (EMA/HMPC/759585/2015) and "Senna alexandrina Mill."
 (EMA/HMPC/228759/2016).